VisionMLNet/NetIntelOCR/project-goals-usecaes.md

 - **Innovation Acceleration**: Rapid access to technical knowledge
 - **Risk Reduction**: Eliminate external dependency vulnerabilities

-## Conclusion: The Path to Intelligent Network Management
+## Conclusion: The Path to Intelligent Network and Security Management

-NetIntel-OCR represents a paradigm shift from traditional documentation management to intelligent, semantic-based network understanding.
-By building a Semantic CMDB from existing network documentation, telecommunications companies can transform their operations from reactive to predictive, from manual to intelligent.
+NetIntel-OCR represents a paradigm shift from traditional documentation management to intelligent, semantic-based network and security understanding.
+By building a Semantic CMDB from existing network and security documentation, telecommunications companies, network service providers, and security organizations can transform their operations from reactive to predictive, from manual to intelligent, and from siloed to integrated.

 ### The Semantic CMDB Journey